 The support programmes begin with a pre-assessment of individual or group needs.
 This gives a baseline assessment and supports the discussion around the appropriate level at which to start such programmes.
 The programmes usually run for either a half or full term and are formally evaluated at the end of this period with next steps taken according to the progress made.

 Parents are regularly updated on assessments and provision.
-CPOMS is used to record these discussions.

 Graduated Response